msse-chem-280-2024/periodic-table/elements/manganese.md

 Symbol : Mn
 Atomic Number : 25

-Manganese is naturally occurring and found in rocks and plants.
-Small amounts of manganese are part of a healthy diet and found in grains, beans, and tea.
-It is also found in the liver, pancreas, kidney, and bones.
+Manganese is a naturrally occurring element found in rocks and plants.
+Small amounts of it are part of a healthy diet and found in beans and tea.
+It is also found in the liver, pancreas, kidney, and bones of the human body.